Ten hints on how to release trout quickly and safely

 Gently place the trout into the water, with its head facing into the current.
 This allows the oxygen rich water to flow through its gill reviving it.
 Do not move the trout back and forth through the water, this does more harm than good.

-Gently stabilise the fish, until you feel it kick.
+Gently stabilize the fish, until you feel it kick.
 Then release and watch him swim away.
 Sometimes trout, rest for a while nearby before darting away.

 Also take one second to make sure there are no opportunistic predators lurking in the shallows.
 It will be a bad feeling to release your trout only for it to become the meal of a shag or bass lurking nearby.